Tracy Kane, author and illustrator, is a leader in getting children outside.

-(Just in!
-Tracy Kane in a new interview with Women of Upstate New York Magazine)
+(Enjoy Tracy Kanes’ interview with Women of Upstate New York Magazine)

 Tracy Kane majored in illustration at Philadelphia College of Art.
 She also studied in London, England where she met her husband.
-After working as a commercial artist for Public Television, she now spends her time giving illustration and “fairy houses” workshops, book signings and events, working on new book concepts, and of course, illustrating and painting.
-She and her husband live in New Hampshire with their Maine Coon cat.
+After working as a commercial artist for Public Television, she now spends her time giving “fairy houses” workshops, hosting book signings and events, as well as illustrating and painting.
+She and her husband live in Maine with their Maine Coon cat.

 (see also An Interview with Tracy Kane)